anatoliy-balakirev/rbs/README.md

 * Auth server is not supposed to be part of this micro-service, but it's also not provided as a standalone one.
 So in order to create a token - test must be used.
 * Open API spec is not exposed via an endpoint in the running service.
 * There are no integration tests (even though everything is covered with unit and componet tests, so it's not a big deal).
-* There is no currently way to create a docker image / there are no k8s scripts.
+* Currently, creation of the docker image is not configured properly: it is using defaults, which do not have volume and are using weird tag.
+* K8s deployment descriptors are not provided.